 Soaking in cold, soapy water is critical.
 This solution basically kills bacteria in rapid time.
 How it does this is fascinating and involves the interaction between soap molecules and the bacteria cell membrane.
 Here's a New York Times article about it.

 I recommend a 15 minute soak because this gives time for your bibshort to be properly saturated and de-funked.
 I have tested increments of 5 minutes, 10 minutes, 15 mins, 20 mins, 25 mins and beyond.
 The benefit of soaking more than 15 minutes is negligible.
 So don't waste your time doing it.
+Please avoid mixing colours when you soak as well.

 Step 2 : Rinse your bibshorts under the shower